dasch-swiss/dsp-api/docs/src/paradox/03-apis/api-v1/adding-resources.md

 `linkType` attribute has the value `iri`, and the `target` attribute contains the IRI of the target resource.

-### Bulk Import of Resources with Digital Representations
+### Bulk Import with Image Files

-To attach a digital representation to a resource, we must provide the element `knoraXmlImport:file` before the property elements.
+To attach an image file to a resource, we must provide the element `knoraXmlImport:file` before the property elements.
 In this element, we must give the absolute filesystem path to the file that should be attached to the resource, along with its MIME type: